 Go On a Debt Diet

 Paying off debt is easier once you stop using your cards.
 There are different ways to approach this.
-One manner is to pay off your highest interest credit card debt first, making sure you avoid the “minimum balance trap.”
+One manner is to pay off your highest interest credit card debt first, making sure you avoid the “minimum payment trap.”
 Because credit card companies make their money from interest payments, they purposely set those payments low so it will take you years to pay off the balance.
-Paying more than the minimum can make a big difference.
+Paying more than the minimum or moving your high interest cards to one of the best 0 APR credit cards can make a big difference.

 Assume you have a balance of $5,000 at an interest rate of 15% and you make the minimum monthly payments of 2.5% of the balance or $25, whichever is greater.
 It would take you 183 months to pay off the debt and cost you $4,395 in interest.
 However, if you were to pay an extra $150 each month, you would pay only $845 in interest over 27 months.
 This is a hypothetical example for illustrative purposes only.